jryan3328/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

 2. Explain the difference between a callback and a higher order function.
+Callback is a function that can be called upon from a higher order function.
 3. What is closure?

+a closure is when a function has to grab variables from an outside function.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. explicit binding implicit binding new binding window binding

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super replaces prototype

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.